0xCmdlet/zara-watchlist/README.md

 - Opens Zara product pages in a browser
 - Checks if products are sold out (AUSVERKAUFT) or available for purchase
-- Extracts available sizes and checks if your desired size is in stock
+- Extracts available sizes and checks if any of your desired sizes are in stock
 - Saves product state to track changes over time
-- Sends email notifications when products become available in your desired size
+- Sends email notifications when products become available in your desired sizes
 - Stores raw HTML for debugging

 ## Setup